 Please read this Handbook carefully and if there are any areas that are unclear, please seek clarification from your instructor or the Program Director.
 Keep this Handbook available for reference as you progress through the Program.
-Notice of revisions will be provided to you as changes are made and you will always be able to access the most current version on the RN page of the CMC website at https://www.cmccd.edu/prospective-students/health-sciences/.
+Notice of revisions will be provided to you as changes are made and you will always be able to access the most current version on the RN page of the CMC website at Registered Nursing AS - Copper Mountain College